DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-2-revisiting-the-importance-of-subject-and-curriculum-knowledge/spring-week-3-induction-tutor-materials.md

 ### Learn that:

-- 3.3 Ensuring pupils master foundational concepts and knowledge before moving on is likely to build pupils’ confidence and help them succeed
+- 3.3.
+Ensuring pupils master foundational concepts and knowledge before moving on is likely to build pupils’ confidence and help them succeed.
-- 3.5 Explicitly teaching pupils the knowledge and skills they need to succeed within particular subject areas is beneficial
+- 3.5.
+Explicitly teaching pupils the knowledge and skills they need to succeed within particular subject areas is beneficial.
-- 3.6 In order for pupils to think critically, they must have a secure understanding of knowledge within the subject area they are being asked to think critically about
+- 3.6.
+In order for pupils to think critically, they must have a secure understanding of knowledge within the subject area they are being asked to think critically about.

 ### Learn how to:

 Support pupils to build increasingly complex mental models, by:

-- 3h Drawing explicit links between new content and the core concepts and principles in the subject
+- 3h.
+Drawing explicit links between new content and the core concepts and principles in the subject.

 ### Help pupils apply knowledge and skills to other contexts, by:

-- 3k Ensuring pupils have relevant domain-specific knowledge, especially when being asked to think critically within a subject
+- 3k.
+Ensuring pupils have relevant domain-specific knowledge, especially when being asked to think critically within a subject.

 ### How to prepare for the session